Trybuna

 Trybuna (/pl/) was a Polish left-wing newspaper, often seen as the outlet of the post-communist factions (Social Democracy of the Republic of Poland, Democratic Left Alliance).

-History and profile
+Overview

 Trybuna inherited many traditions, including its name, from Trybuna Ludu, the official newspaper of the Polish United Workers' Party.
 The publisher of the paper was Ad Novum.

 The paper ceased to exist on 7 December 2009 (last issue published on 4 December).
 The official reason: outstanding liabilities towards cooperators and the Polish national Social Insurance Institution (ZUS).
 Its last editor-in-chief was Wiesław Dębski.

+Circulation

 The circulation of Trybuna was 48,509 copies in January–February 2001.
 Its 2009 circulation was 50,000 copies.